Shae Marden quits smoking with Quit the Nic

 On getting information and help

 When members join Blue Care Network, we get a card and we care that doctor visits are covered, and that’s most important.
 We don’t think about everything available.
 It’s neat to go to to the website to find information I need.
 That’s how I found Quit the Nic.
-I’ve also registered for Member Secured Services and used it to check on why I had a copay.
+I’ve also registered for an account at bcbsm.com and used it to check on why I had a copay.
 It showed me what services were rendered.
 I’ve also called Customer Service and found them really helpful.
 I’ve never called and found a cold or mean person.